erenonal/erenonal/README.md

 ### Hello there, I'm Eren 👋

-- 🏃‍♂️I'm running to improve myself in data science and machine learning
+- 🏃‍♂️I'm running for improve myself in data science and machine learning
 - ✍️ I use github to share the codes I learned from the lessons and also the projects I've applied.
 - 📜 Also I share articles on Linkedin for people who decided to go the same route as me while I was developing myself, or just for people who are curious.